-Mr. Sullivan, 68, has served on our board of directors since December 2017.
+Mr. Sullivan, 69, has served on our board of directors since December 2017.

-- > From September 2008 to November 2015, he served as President and Chief Executive Officer of Splunk, Inc., a provider of machine data analytics software, and served on the board of directors of Splunk, Inc. from 2011 to 2019. - From 2001 to 2004 he served as President and Chief Operating Officer, and from 2004 to 2007 as President, Chief Executive Officer and a member of the board of directors of Hyperion Solutions, an enterprise financial analytics company. - > Mr. Sullivan currently serves on the board of directors of Marqeta, Inc., a modern card issuing company; GitLab, Inc., a DevOps software company; and People.ai, a privately-held AI revenue intelligence platform company. - He previously served on the board of directors of Citrix Systems, Inc., an enterprise software company; Informatica Corporation, an enterprise data management company; and RingCentral, Inc., a provider of cloud-based communications and collaboration solutions.
+- ➤ From September 2008 to November 2015, he served as President and Chief Executive Officer of Splunk, Inc., a provider of machine data analytics software, and served on the board of directors of Splunk, Inc. from 2011 to 2019. - From 2001 to 2004 he served as President and Chief Operating Officer, and from 2004 to 2007 as President, Chief Executive Officer and a member of the board of directors of Hyperion Solutions, an enterprise financial analytics company. - > Mr. Sullivan currently serves on the board of directors of Marqeta, Inc., a modern card issuing company and GitLab, Inc., a DevOps software company. - ➤ He previously served on the board of directors of Citrix Systems, Inc., an enterprise software company; Informatica Corporation, an enterprise data management company; and RingCentral, Inc., a provider of cloud-based communications and collaboration solutions.